-2.5.1 To install a 2.5" hot-swap SATA/SAS/NVMe storage device:
+To install a 2.5" hot-swap SATA/SAS/NVMe storage device:

-1. Push the spring lock to the right (A) then pull the tray lever outward (B) to release the storage device tray.
-The storage device tray ejects slightly after you pull out the lever.
+- Press the spring lock then pull the tray lever outward to release the storage device tray.
+The storage device tray ejects slightly after you pull out the lever. - 2.
+Firmly hold the tray lever and pull the storage device tray out of the bay.

-- 2. Firmly hold the tray lever and pull the storage device tray out of the bay. - 3.
-Prepare the 2.5" storage device and the bundled set of screws. - Place the 2.5" storage device into the storage device tray then secure it with four screws.
+- Prepare the 2.5" storage device and the bundled set of screws. - Place the 2.5" storage device into the storage device tray then secure it with four screws.

-Push the storage device tray and HDD assembly all the way into the depth of the bay until the tray lever and spring lock clicks and secures the storage device tray in place.
+Push the storage device tray and storage device assembly all the way into the depth of the bay until the tray lever and spring lock clicks and secures the storage device tray in place.